New Water Supplies

 We Are Developing New Water Supplies

 Last winter, we partially refilled Stafford Lake with imported water.
-This winter, we are prepared to fill it even more
+This winter, we filled it even more

 Last winter, we anticipated water needs during this severe drought and invested over $400,000 to purchase imported water from the Russian River and pump it to Stafford Lake.
 This refilled the lake from about one quarter to over one-half capacity.
 Even during drought years, some excess water is available from the Russian River.
-We are prepared to purchase even more water this year and begin refilling the lake earlier.
+This past winter we purchased even more surplus water from the Russian River and begin refilling the lake earlier.

 A Local Water Supply Enhancement Study is underway to identify potential, new local, water sources, including recycled water, desalination, capturing and storing stormwater, and more…